Transformational

 Cultural humility

 There can be parts of a person that disconnect from mind and body to get through the day especially when alone without understanding or interest from another person.
-This requires putting valid emotions on the back burner that deserve space to become nourishment.
-I recognize there is cultural humility needed to understand: What does it mean to be you living with the impacts of these outside conditions?
-How do you feel about the people in your life, around you, their understanding of you, and their actions toward you?
-It is important for me to understand your whole experience and to not minimize how race, ethnicity, age, gender, sexuality, nationality, socioeconomic status, culture, and disability shape your experience.
+This requires putting valid emotions on the back burner that deserve space to let go, to become nourishment for the soil.
+I recognize there is cultural humility needed to understand: What it means to be you living with the effects of these social conditions?
+How do you feel about the people in your life, around you, their understanding of you, their actions toward you?
+It is important for me to understand your whole experience and to not minimize or over emphasis the different parts of your experience.

 "Do the best you can